ymerejsasnak/snake/README.md

 -currently can sort of 'pause' the game by hitting any button other than arrows...leave it for now, but will have to fix in the end

+-add reset button and pause button

--fix it so new elements can't appear in already occupied grid space
+-fix it so new elements can't appear in already occupied grid space?

 element ideas:

-food (gain experience and points) health item (refill life and get points)? just score (just gives various amounts of points) stationary bad cells (lava, spikes, whatever)
-  -variations: lose health, lose segment, die moving enemies (same variations as above) powerup that lets you eat an enemy or survive stationary bad elements?
+health item (refill life and get points)? just score (just gives various amounts of points) higher levels- bottomless pit (die) moving enemies (same variations as above) powerup that lets you eat an enemy or survive stationary bad elements?